Levitra (vardenafil) is a prescription medication used to treat erectile dysfunction (ED) by improving blood flow to the penis.

 Timing and Administration

 Levitra is not approved for use in children or adolescents.
-Erectile dysfunction due to medical conditions in younger males should be evaluated by a healthcare professional to determine appropriate treatment options.
+Erectile dysfunction in younger individuals should be evaluated by a healthcare professional to determine the appropriate cause and treatment.

-Levitra is generally taken as needed, not on a fixed schedule.
-Because of this, missing a dose is not usually a concern.
-Simply take the medication prior to the next planned sexual activity.
-Do not take more than one dose in 24 hours.
+Levitra is usually taken as needed, rather than on a regular schedule.
+Because of this, missing a dose is typically not a concern.

 Liver Impairment